Skip to content

 Runtime Read/Write File Method

-1. Through persistent data methods like AsyncStorage, obtain stored custom tags during SDK initialization.
+1. Through data persistence methods like AsyncStorage, obtain stored custom tags when initializing the SDK.

 let rumConfig: FTRUMConfig = {